ceskyDJ/CustomCobbleGen/README.md

 # Custom Cobble Gen

 Custom Cobble Gen is Spigot plugin that provides option to change cobble generator to some other block one.
+Primary use of this plugin is in specific types of worlds like nether and end, where isn't standard skyblock islands.

 This is a fork of [pkt77/OreGenerator](https://github.com/pkt77/OreGenerator) repository.
 Thanks to pkt77 for basis of this project.